-Wellograph review activity tracker smartwatch
+Wellograph full review

 The Wellograph Watch is a classy looking activity tracker, stopwatch, pedometer and heart-rate monitor that rivals the Apple Watch in the design department, and has one of the best fitness-tracking displays we’ve seen on a smartwatch.